-14 In "state status," National Guard personnel are under the control of the particular Governor and TAG. "state status" includes "state active duty (SAD)" and Title 32-traditional Guard status.
+14 In "state status," National Guard personnel are under the control of the particular Governor and TAG.
+"State status" includes "state active duty (SAD)" and Title 32-traditional Guard status.
 See infra Chapter 10, Reserve Components - Special Issues, for further discussion of National Guard status.

-DOD has capabilities and resources uniquely suited to support U.S. civil authorities.
-DoD consists of trained, disciplined personnel and organizations capable of rapidly responding to a broad spectrum of emergencies on a short-notice basis.
+a broad spectrum of emergencies.
 Military personnel and their associated equipment, although organized to conduct combat operations, can often be effectively employed in civil support operations.
 Consequently, DoD will continue to be called upon to assist civil authorities.
-In these instances, DoD's role is one of support-civilian authorities retain primary responsibility for domestic operations.
+15 In these instances, DoD's role is one of support-civilian authorities retain primary responsibility for domestic operations.
+16

-U.S. domestic law, Presidential Decision Directives (PDDs), 17 National Security Presidential Directives (NSPD) and Homeland Security Presidential Directives (HSPDs), 18 Executive Orders (EOs), and DoD regulations provide the framework for, and set limits on, the use of military forces to assist civil authorities.
-While the types of domestic support operations vary widely, two forms of statutory restrictions may limit the scope of support.
-Judge advocates must carefully consider whether the Posse Comitatus Act19 or fiscal law constraints, 20 as well as policy limitations, apply when reviewing a proposed domestic support operation.
+U.S. domestic law, Presidential Decision Directives (PDDs), 17 National Security Presidential Directives (NSPD) and Homeland Security Presidential Directives (HSPDs), 18 Presidential Policy Directives (PPDs), 19 Executive Orders (EOs), and DoD regulations provide the framework for, and set limits on, the use of military forces to assist civil authorities.
+While the types of domestic support operations vary widely, two forms of statutory restrictions as well as policy concerns may limit the scope of support.
+First, judge advocates must carefully consider whether the Posse Comitatus Act.
+20 Second, fiscal law constraints 21-as well as policy limitations-apply when reviewing a proposed domestic support operation.

-While HD authority and capabilities are beyond the scope of this publication, it is important to recognize how the Department of Defense contributes to this larger strategic construct in addition to providing necessary civil support.
+While HD authority and capabilities are beyond the scope of this publication, it is important to recognize how DoD contributes to this larger strategic construct in addition to providing necessary civil support.

 On September 11, 2003, U.S. Northern Command (USNORTHCOM) reached full operational capability.
-Its current mission statement:
+USNORTHCOM's current mission statement states:

-USNORTHCOM anticipates and conducts Homeland Defense and Civil Support operations within the assigned area of responsibility to defend, protect and secure the United States and its interests.
-21
+USNORTHCOM anticipates and conducts Homeland Defense and Civil Support operations within the assigned area of responsibility to defend, protect[,] and secure the United States and its interests.22

-This mission statement recognizes the unique dual roles for U.S. NORTHCOM in HD and CS, in addition to standard Geographic Combatant Commander (GCC) assigned responsibilities.22 Because of its responsibility for operations in the homeland, USNORTHCOM is engaged in nearly constant liaison with our national leadership and with the federal agencies who would lead civil support operations.
+This mission statement recognizes the unique dual roles for USNORTHCOM in HD and CS, in addition to standard Geographic Combatant Commander-assigned responsibilities.
+Because of USNORTHCOM's responsibility for operations in the homeland, USNORTHCOM is engaged in nearly constant liaison with our national leadership and with the federal agencies that would lead civil support operations.

 15 U.S. DEP'T OF DEFENSE, DIR.
-3025.15, MILITARY ASSISTANCE TO CIVIL AUTHORITIES (18 Feb.
-1997) [hereinafter DoDD 3025.15].
-U.S. DEP'T OF DEFENSE, DIR.
-3025.DD DEFENSE SUPPORT OF CIVIL AUTHORITIES is scheduled to be published in late 2010.
+3025.18, DEFENSE SUPPORT OF CIVIL (29 DEC 10) [hereinafter DoDD 3025.18].